 Sparta Parks and Recreation (SPR) provides welcoming and safe opportunities to play, learn, contemplate and build community, and promotes responsible stewardship of the land.
 We promote healthy people, a healthy environment and strong communities.

 SPR manages a 258-acre park system of over 11 parks and extensive natural areas.
 SPR provides athletic fields, play areas, specialty gardens, and more than 20 miles of trails.
 SPR also manages many facilities, including the Barney Family Community Center, River Run Golf Course, Sparta Family Aquatic Center, Senior Center, Fitness Center, ten outdoor shelters, and much more.

-To register for programs, the Sparta Parks & Recreation offers online and in-person registration.
+To register for programs, Sparta Parks & Recreation offers online and in-person registration.
 For registration deadlines, please see the current program guide and the registration deadline will be listed there.
-The Park & Recreation staff reserves the right to issue a late fee if registration deadline is not met.
-If you register after the deadline, you run the risk of not being allowed to participate all together.
+The Park & Recreation staff reserves the right to issue a late fee if the registration deadline is not met.
+If you register after the deadline, you run the risk of not being allowed to participate altogether.